Chart Color Schemes

 The level of residential development activity in Alkimos was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers in Alkimos shows approximately 512 new homes approved annually.
-Between FY-21 and FY-25, around 2,560 homes were approved, with an additional 346 approved so far in FY-26.
-Each dwelling built over the past five financial years has resulted in an average of 2.2 new residents per year.
+Alkimos has seen approximately 512 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 2,560 homes were approved, with an additional 346 approved so far in FY-26.
+Each dwelling built has resulted in an average of 2.2 new residents per year over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development